jrper/rv/make.md

-### Using make on the ICL HPC clusters
+### Using make on an HPC clusters

-- On CX1/CX2, load module files _before_ calling `make`.
+- On systems supporting environment modules, want to load module files _before_ calling `make`.
-- Can call `make` inside a `.pbs` script, but don't generally want to run using `mpiexec`.
+- Can call `make` inside a job script, but don't generally want to run using `mpiexec`.
+- For small job, might choose to run on the login node.
-- Often want a short serial queue.
+- Often want to send to a short serial queue.
-- If using the `$TMPDIR` variable, remember to copy back/install your output.
+- If working on a local disk, remember to copy back/install your output (not an issue on DUG).

 ```